EhabY/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
-Since the data *activity.csv* is compressed inside *activity.zip*, we have to unzip it using the R function **unz** then read the data file normally.
+Since the data *activity.csv* is inside *activity.zip*, we have to unzip it using the R function **unz** then read the data file normally.

 ```r